nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 * `task sort s/a` will change the displayed task list to show a task list sorted by description alphabetical order.
-  * Given 3 tasks with descriptions: Walk the dog, Do homework, do chores, the order will: Do homework > Walk the dog > do chores.
+  * Given 3 tasks with descriptions: Walk the dog, Do homework, do chores, the order will: Do homework, Walk the dog, do chores.

 ### Marking a task : `task mark`